Bus Accident Injuries

 Compensation for Accident-Related Injuries in Rhode Island and Massachusetts

 After an accident, you should see your doctor and contact a Rhode Island and Massachusetts auto accident attorney at the Bottaro Law Firm, LLC.
 Even minor injuries may entitle you to compensation, but time limits do apply.
 Don’t wait to get started.
 Call us 24/7 at (401) 777-7777, and let us get to work for you.

 Soft Tissue Injury

 Soft tissue injuries are injuries to the muscles, ligaments, nerves, and tendons, and they often result from motor vehicle accidents.
 Victims with soft tissue injuries are often left unable to work, and many find themselves with hefty medical bills.

 If you suffered a soft tissue injury from a motor vehicle accident that wasn’t your fault, you may be entitled to compensation for your losses.
-At Bottaro Law, we’ve helped injured clients throughout Massachusetts and Rhode Island recover compensation for their injuries.
+At the Bottaro Law Firm, LLC, we’ve helped injured clients throughout Massachusetts and Rhode Island recover compensation for their injuries.
 Let us put our experience to work for you.
 Our legal team is available 24/7 to review your case for free, so don’t wait to contact us.
 Just dial (401) 777-7777.